-In fact, according to the Federal Emergency Management Agency (FEMA), most potential earthquake insurance buyers are not likely to experience damage that would exceed their deductibles.
+According to the Federal Emergency Management Agency (FEMA), most potential earthquake insurance buyers aren’t likely to experience damage that would exceed their deductibles.

 Earthquake Insurance For California Homeowners

-California experiences 90% of the country’s earthquakes, so the state has a very robust earthquake insurance program.
-In fact, California Earthquake Authority (CEA), which offers coverage through participating insurance companies, is the largest provider of earthquake insurance in the country.
+California experiences 90% of the country's earthquakes, so the state has a very robust earthquake insurance program.
+In fact, California Earthquake Authority (CEA), which offers coverage through any participating insurance company, is the largest provider of earthquake insurance in the country.

-California residents are able to purchase earthquake insurance policies through their homeowners insurance provider.
-If you live in California and are want to know how much coverage on your home would cost, CEA offers a free calculator that can give you an estimate of what your premium would be.
+California residents can purchase earthquake insurance policies through their homeowners insurance provider.
+If you live in California and want to know how much coverage on your home would cost, CEA offers a free calculator that can give you an estimate of your premium.